zbigdogz/Voxima-SkyrimVoiceControl/README.md

 ## Setup From the Beginning WIP
 This is the overall process we followed to get everything ready so we could develop and subsequently use Voxima.
 Feel free to make your own adjustments based on your preferences.

-1. Install Skyrim.
+1. WIP Install Skyrim.
 Voxima is compatible with:
    - Flatrim version XYZ
    - SkyrimVR version XYZ
    - Install outside of Program Files?
-2. Install Skyrim Creation Kit:
+2. WIP Install Skyrim Creation Kit:
    - Where is it found?
    - Any version dependency?
    - Install outside of Program Files?